The Non-Recruited Athlete’s Guide to Playing College Sports

 D3 Athletics

 Division III institutions differ in myriad ways.
 Foremost, D3 schools do not offer athletic scholarships.
-However, according to the NCAA, 82 percent of D3 student athletes receive some form of academic grant or need-based scholarship, amounting to an average of $17,000 college sportsin financial aid.
+However, according to the NCAA, 82 percent of D3 student athletes receive some form of academic grant or need-based scholarship, amounting to an average of $17,000 in financial aid.
 This is an important distinction to note – just because you don’t receive an athletic scholarship does not mean you can’t still qualify for a generous financial aid package.
 D3 institutions tend to be very academically-focused, and have a median undergraduate enrollment of 1860 students — think small liberal arts colleges.
 D3 student-athlete graduation rate sits at 87 percent, the highest of all NCAA divisions.
 Additionally, 21 percent of students at D3 schools participate in sports, compared to 4 percent of D1 students, and 10 percent of D2 students.
 So while you D3 student-athletes may not garner the fanfare of athletes at large D1 schools, their presence is more noticeable within the student body.

 Examples of local D3 schools: Lewis and Clark College, Pacific University, George Fox University, Linfield College, Willamette University